• Recipe Index

 Ingredients

-Ingredients for orange chicken.
+Ingredients for sticky orange chicken.

-Chicken and coating
+Chicken and marinade

 Orange Sauce

-• 2 Tablespoons dark soy sauce
+• Dark soy sauce

-• Ginger paste – not pictured.
-This is optional, but does add an extra zing to the sauce.
+• Ginger paste - not pictured.
+This is optional but does add an extra zing to the sauce.

 • 2 Teaspoons cornflour - mixed to a paste with 2 tablespoons water and used to thicken the sauce.